Page last updated - 6 March, 2019

 This information to be sent to the Regional Safeguarding Officer PRIOR to the event being agreed for approval

 d) Key concepts and definitions

-Adult/child protection is a part of safeguarding and promoting welfare.
-This refers to activity that is undertaken to protect children/ adults who are suffering or are at risk of suffering significant harm, including neglect.
+3. Adult/child protection is a part of safeguarding and promoting welfare.
+This refers to the activity which is undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect.